 In ongoing studies, my collaborators and I are investigating how different moderation conventions affect the quality of discussions, problem solving, and decision making.
 Automated discussion moderation—and especially what I call “discussion markets”—can dramatically improve the quality of discussion.
 In a discussion market, an app supplies each participant with currency and auctions speaking time.
 When many people wish to contribute, the cost to speak rises, encouraging participants to defer contributions that they judge to be less urgent.
 Shy participants—who have contributed relatively little—can make higher bids and can therefore be prioritized in the queue.

-I plan to study queuing systems by having groups of participants work on difficult problems (e.g., puzzles, LSAT Logical Reasoning questions, etc.) in the lab and online.
+We plan to study queuing systems by having groups of participants work on difficult problems (e.g., puzzles, LSAT Logical Reasoning questions, etc.) in the lab and online.
 Pilot results indicate that discussion markets do far better than (a) having each participant speak in turn, (b) having participants self-moderate, and (c) having one participant moderate using standard hand raising conventions.